Skip to contents padding-top: 70px;

 These equations were derived by assuming that CO2 assimilation is limited by Rubisco activity; in other words, that the net CO2 assimilation rate is given by

-Ac = Vcmax * (Cc - Gamma_star) / (Cc + Km) - Rd,
+Ac = Vcmax * (Cc - Gamma_star) / (Cc + Km) - RL,

-where Vcmax is the maximum Rubisco carboxylation rate, Gamma_star is the CO2 compensation point in the absence of day respiration, Rd is the day respiration rate, Km is the effective Michaelis-Menten constant for Rubisco carboxylation.
+where Vcmax is the maximum Rubisco carboxylation rate, Gamma_star is the CO2 compensation point in the absence of day respiration, RL is the day respiration rate, Km is the effective Michaelis-Menten constant for Rubisco carboxylation.
 In turn, Km is given by Km = Kc * (1 + O / Ko), where Kc is the Michaelis-Menten constant for carboxylation, Ko is the Michaelis-Menten constant for oxygenation, and O is the oxygen concentration in the chloroplast.

 Under this assumption, it is possible to analytically determine the partial derivative dAdC: